Rethinking Instance Representation Learning in Multiple Instance Learning

 Further Experiments

-Since the paper has just been submitted to MICCAI 2023, we cannot give the detailed description of our solution yet.
-However, we will still working on this idea and find better training scheme for the M step.
+Since the paper has just been submitted to MICCAI 2023, we cannot give a detailed description of our solution yet.
+However, we will still work on this idea and find a better training scheme for the M step.

 Reference